MicrosoftDocs/sql-docs/docs/reporting-services/application-integration/reportviewer-controls-support.md

 ## Next steps

-For more information about the Report Viewer control, see [Get started integrating Reporting Services using the Report Viewer controls](integrating-reporting-services-using-reportviewer-controls-get-started.md).
+For more information, see [Get started integrating Reporting Services using the ReportViewer controls](integrating-reporting-services-using-reportviewer-controls-get-started.md).